jonbaldie/type-db/README.md

 // 1.
 Return an object of type \TypeDb\SqlValue\SqlString
 $string = \TypeDb\to_sql("foo bar");

-// Grab the underlying string:
+// Grab the actual string we just passed in:
 $value = $string->value;

 // 2.
 Return an object of type \TypeDb\SqlValue\SqlFloat
 $float = \TypeDb\to_sql(1.0);

-// Grab the underlying float:
+// To get the actual float back:
 $value = $float->value;

 // 3.
 Return an object of type \TypeDb\SqlValue\SqlInteger
 $integer = \TypeDb\to_sql(1);

-// Grab the underlying integer:
+// To get the actual integer back:
 $value = $integer->value;

 // 4.
 Return an object of type \TypeDb\SqlValue\SqlNull